mickgortenmulder/aws-connector/README.md

 This tool provides a AWS CLI connector where you can switch roles to the account you want access to.

 # Get started
+## AWS config
+This connector relies on the AWS config and credential setup to connect with the main account.
+Information can be found here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

 ## Generate config
-Copy the file config/config_template.yaml to ~/.aws/aws-connector/config.yaml and fill in the file before you start.
+Copy the file config/config_template.yaml to ~/.aws/awsc-config.yaml and fill in the file before you start.

-## Start the tool
+## Start
 ```
   awsc
 ```